FoxyCart/foxyshop/readme.txt

 == Changelog ==

 = Next =
+* Adding "expired" feature - use a number or a date (Y-m-d in Pacific time)
 * Connecting featured images that weren't uploaded to the product
 * A custom image size called "featured" won't take over the featured image functionality any more